edibotopic/edibotopic-website/src/posts/2022-09-17-on-plagiarism.md

 I am reminded also of the phenomenon of [mondegreens](https://www.nme.com/blogs/nme-blogs/misheard-song-lyrics-6787), where a lyric, poem or quote is mis-read/heard or misinterpreted, yielding an original result — this is maybe the most likely route to originality for the scientific novice who is bewildered by a learned professor.
 Unfortunately, while a misinterpreted poem might lead to an interesting phrase, a misinterpreted scientific fact is likely to yield a falsity.
 This is perhaps reminiscent of the situation of the student in the exam hall, who interpolates source material and introduces new imperfections in the process.

 Lastly, there is the relatively new concept of the [demake](https://tvtropes.org/pmwiki/pmwiki.php/Main/VideoGameDemake), which is a remake of an original work within significant constraints.
 For example, a 3D videogame produced with a multi-million budget and a team of hundreds that is designed to run on the latest hardware will be demade into a 2D game by one person so that it runs on hardware from the 1980s.
 The student — who doesn't have a personal laboratory or a team of researchers — operates within constraints that the academic scientist does not.
-A question then is: how can the student produce something original from within their definite constraints.
+A question then is: how can the student produce something original from within the definite constraints that have been defined?

-The search continues...

 # Links